Mislina Gözükara

-Mislina Gözükara (born 20 December 1997) is a Turkish-born Azerbaijani women's football forward who plays for the Turkish Super League club Ünye. and the Azerbaijan national team.
+Mislina Gözükara (born 20 December 1997) is a Turkish-born Azerbaijani women's football forward who plays for the Turkish Super League club Ünye, and the Azerbaijan national team.

 Club career

 Gözükara obtained her license on 23 October 2012 from Maraşgücüspor, the first women's football club established in her hometown by a female football coach a few months earlier, and started in the 2012–13 league season.
-She played from their first season on five seasons in the Second League and Third league scoring 102 goals in 66 matches.
-She scored her 100th goal in the 60th match on 4 December 2016.
+She played from their first season on five seasons in the Second League and Third league, scoring 102 goals in 66 matches.
+She scored her 100th goal in her 60th match on 4 December 2016.
 She served as captain of her team.
-In the 2017–18 season, she transferred to the Gaziantep-based ALG Spor playing in the Second League.
+In the 2017–18 season, she transferred to the Gaziantep-based ALG Spor, playing in the Second League.
 At the end of the season, her team earned promotion to the First League.

-Early August 2020, Gözükara transferred to the Istanbul-based club Fatih Vatan Spor.
-In September 2020, she underwent a surgery due to rupture of the cruciate ligament she suffered during a training.
+In early August 2020, Gözükara transferred to the Istanbul-based club Fatih Vatan Spor.
+In September 2020, she underwent a surgery due to rupture of the cruciate ligament she suffered during training.

-For the 2021-22 Turkcell Women's Super League season, Gözükara transferred to the newly formed team >Çaykur Rizespor.
+For the 2021-22 Turkcell Women's Super League season, Gözükara transferred to the newly formed team Çaykur Rizespor.
 In the first half of the 2022-23 Turkish Super League season, she played for Konak Belediyespor in İzmir.
-She moved in the second half of 2022-23 First League season to the Diyarbakır-based Turkish First League-club Nuh Spor.
+She moved in the second half of the 2022-23 First League season to the Diyarbakır-based Turkish First League-club Nuh Spor.
 After four games, she transferred to Şırnak Belediyespor in the same season.
-In the 2023-24 season,she transferred to Ünye, which were promoted to the Turkish Super League at the end of the season.
+In the 2023–24 season, she transferred to Ünye, which were promoted to the Turkish Super League at the end of the season.

 International career

 Gözükara was called up to the Turkey women's U-19 team in January 2015.

-In 2020, Gözükara was admitted to the Azerbaijan women's national team.
+In 2020, Gözükara was called up to the Azerbaijan women's national team.
 She debuted in the UEFA Women's Euro 2021 qualifying Group D match against Poland on 11 March 2020.